| || |

 On October 21, 2014 Justice will have had Type 1 for 6 years, 1/2 his life.
 On October 25, 2014, we will walk in our 6th walk to cure diabetes.
 I won''t lie, the donations are scarce.
 No one has asked if they can tag along, or when the walk is, or what they can do.
 Not like the years past.
+I think people think as time goes, on it gets, easier, and we don''t need the same amount of support.
 That could not be farther from the truth.
+I wrote this post a few years back.
 It is still true.

 - School accessories. - Medical ID

 I am so excited for back to school.
 Said no Dmom EVER.
 Truth is I am always a mess before 504 time, and somehow it always works out just fine.
 J''s D kit is packed and ready, his class containers with candy and snacks are packed, 504 is written, doctors orders signed.
 But one thing that is always a headache is getting J to wear a medical ID.
 So when I was approached by N-Style ID''s to try out their medical ID and share my thoughts, I thought wow perfect timing!

 If you know me you know I am definitely a helicopter mom at times.
 So whenever I was asked if I would send Justice away to diabetes camp. my automatic answer was always no. To be honest and in all fairness he wasn''t ready either, he never showed interest until this past year.
 In April 2014 J got a JDRF YouthAmbassador scholarship to attend his first ever diabetes camp, camp Vegas.